Foxinatel/COMS20012-Notes/csb.typ

   [uRPF Checks],[Only accept packets from interface if forwarding table entry for source IP address matches ingress interface (only works on symmetric routing)]
 )

+/ Symmetric routing: A single route for incoming and outgoing network traffic.

 === SYN Flood Defence: SYN Cookie
-- Client sends SYN to server
++ Client sends SYN to server
-- Server responds with SYN-ACK cookie
++ Server responds with SYN-ACK cookie
-- Honest client responds with ACK
++ Honest client responds with ACK
-- Server checks response
++ Server checks response
-- If matches SYN-ACK, establishes connection
++ If matches SYN-ACK, establishes connection
+_Note: server_seq = f(src addr, src port, dest addr, dest port, rand)_

 == IP Spoofing
 + In the most basic IP spoofing attack, the hacker intercepts the TCP handshake before the source manages to send its SYN-ACK message